abhay-venkatesh/conditional-drones/docs/README.md

 Once we have $$G$$, we can use it to translate a $$Y\sim\mathbb{P}_{\text{Unreal}}(Y)$$ into a real-world looking image.

+To evaluate our setup, we train a classifier on the real-world [ICG dataset](https://www.tugraz.at/index.php?id=22387), and compare it to the performance on the translated images, as well as investigate whether a model trained on real-world data can be "extended" using synthetic data.

 ## Programmable Generative Model for Synthetic Data: Unreal Engine
 The Unreal Engine provides us with a programmable environment.
 For programming this environment, we develop a very simple library called [unreal-cv-data](https://github.com/abhay-venkatesh/unreal-cv-data) that is built on [UnrealCV](https://github.com/unrealcv/unrealcv).
 Using this library is very simple:
 1. download [Unreal Engine](https://www.unrealengine.com)